 Charter schools also provide options in some of the poorest neighborhoods, and their supply is growing.
 Despite some strong performance, they still lag behind the BPS when it comes to share of enrollment consisting of students with disabilities and English language learners.

 Though they are public schools that accept students by lottery, the charters operate on a different standard.
-Their enrollment is citywide, and any need for busing in the primary grades is protected by state law and—if the school is in Boston—paid for by the city (along with transportation for parochial and private schools).
-If racial diversity and inclusion are a goal in discussion about assignments for the BPS, a charter school with a very high percentage of students of color from poor families is usually commended—as long as it can show good scores on the MCAS test.
+Their enrollment is citywide, and any busing needed for students in the primary grades is protected by state law and—if the school is in Boston—paid for by the city (along with transportation for parochial and private schools).
+It can also be argued the two kinds of public schools are judged by different standards: if racial diversity and inclusion are a prime goal in discussion about assignments for the BPS, the focus for charter schools in Boston is more on getting strong performance with a high percentage of students of color.

-For all the uneven competition they might offer, charters are, to some, degree part of the assignment equation in the minds of parents.
+For all the uneven competition they might offer, charters are part of the assignment equation in the minds of parents.
 And that equation could change with any new expansion of charter school supply, or any accommodation that might potentially develop around transportation or enrollment.

 For the BPS schools, Goar argued the points on a fixed map were less important than an annual “execution plan,” that is, adjusting the educational content to fit the needs of a given zone.